 What's the intro course?
-There is a core course sequence: PJHC 371 (taught in fall) and PJHC 394 (taught in spring).
-Students must have completed PJHC 371 to enroll for PJHC 394.
-Students are not required to take both courses in the same academic year.
+The introductory core course is PJHC 371 (taught in the fall).
+Students must be enrolled in or have completed PJHC 371 to apply for PJHC-sponsored internships.

 What should I look out for?
-This minor requires 3 credits of an approved service learning experience or internship.
-Students complete this locally, nationally, or abroad.
-Talk to the DUS early to figure out how to plan that into a semester or summer-there are many options, including self-designed ones.
+This minor requires 3 units of an approved servicelearning experience.
+Students complete these units locally, nationally, or abroad.
+Talk to the Program Mentor or a Co-Director of Undergraduate Studies early to figure out how to plan that into a semester or summer-there are many options, including selfdesigned ones.